jpasierbb/OINT_projekt_matlab/README.md

 # OINT_projekt_matlab
 This repo stores codes of projects from numerical methods subject, that was one of my obligatory subject on my studies.

-Description and addistional files will be updated soon.
+Description and additional files will be updated soon.